What home remedies can treat my burn?

 How severe is the burn?

-Burns can be described in four categories:
+Burns fall into four categories:

-Typical signs and symptoms of first-degree burns are:
+Typical symptoms of first-degree burns include:

 - tenderness or pain